ahmedkaludi/push-notification/readme.txt

 6. Visibility section for controlling where the subscription popup appears.

 == Changelog ==
+= 1.52 (05 August 2026) =
+* Added User need notification when we get someone posts a message on the wise chat page #44
+* Tested: WordPress version upto 7.1

 = 1.51 (05 August 2026) =
 * Added Allow different user role to send notification #194
 * Enhancement : PCP Improvement #195